-Different hospitals use different definitions for start and finish of anaesthesia and surgery and we will not force you to use one single definition - please use whatever your hospital uses.
+Different hospitals use different definitions for start and finish of anaesthesia, therefore we do not provide a single definition - please use what your hospital records routinely.
 The date is necessary for the unusual occurrences of surgeries that span one day to the next.